Six Ages of the World: Six Ages

-The Ages reflect the seven days of creation, of which the last day is the rest of Sabbath, illustrating the human journey to find eternal rest with God, a common Christian belief.
+The Ages reflect the seven stages or phases (six "yom" in the original Hebrew texts, translated as six "days" (Note: A day is the period of time it takes for the Earth to complete one revolution on its axis (approximately 24 hours).
+However, in the first creation story the Earth is not created until the third stage of the process.
+The Earth therefore did not exist for the first two stages, so the concept of a day did not exist for the first two stages.) in English) of creation, of which the last phase is the rest of Sabbath, illustrating the human journey to find eternal rest with God, a common Christian belief.

 Kabbalistic tradition

-There is a kabbalistic tradition that maintains that the seven days of creation in Genesis 1 correspond to seven millennia of the existence of natural creation.
+There is a kabbalistic tradition that maintains that the seven phases of creation in Genesis 1 correspond to seven millennia of the existence of natural creation.
 The tradition teaches that the seventh day of the week, Shabbat or the day of rest, corresponds to the seventh millennium (Hebrew years 6000–7000), the age of universal "rest" – the Messianic Era.